Masses and decay constants of pions and kaons in mixed-action staggered chiral perturbation theory: Mixed-action staggered chiral perturbation theory

 \subsection{Leading order chiral Lagrangian}

 Mapping the SET operators into the chiral theory at LO, we may write~\cite{CB:notes}

-The first three terms are identical to the kinetic energy, mass, and anomaly operators of the unmixed theory, respectively; the normalization of the anomaly term is arbitrary, but natural in SU(3) SChPT, for which the mass of the taste-singlet $\eta^\prime$ approaches $m_0$ as $m_0\rightarrow\infty$~\cite{Aubin:2003mg}.
+The first three terms are identical to the kinetic energy, mass, and anomaly operators of the unmixed theory, respectively; the normalization of the anomaly term is arbitrary, but natural in SU(3) SChPT, for which the mass of the taste-singlet $\eta^\prime$ approaches $m_0$ as $m_0\rightarrow\infty$~\cite{Aubin:2003mg}. \jab{As in the unmixed theory, the field $\Sigma = e^{i\phi/f}$, where